The Gumps: Tributes

 Hockey great Gump Worsley, born Lorne Worsley, was nicknamed for his resemblance to Andy Gump.

 Jazz musician Min Leibrook, born Wilford Leibrook, received his nickname from Andy Gump's wife, Min.

 The town of Bim, West Virginia is named for Uncle Bim Gump.

 A bunker on the 16th hole of the Hinsdale Golf Club in Clarendon Hills, IL is shaped in the likeness of Andy Gump.

+The surgical removal of the mandible can result in a dysmorphism referred to as the Andy Gump deformity due to his character design apparently lacking a jaw.